In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 \subsection{System and Implementation}

 We refer to the system as the compilation of the data, algorithms, and visual design.
 In this section, we discuss system-level criticisms.
-However, it should be noted that system-level criticisms could root from component-level criticisms (\eg the choices of algorithms).

 \crit{dSys}{lSys}{Lacking workflow overviews or system demonstration} Because the system can be complicated, readers often need an overview of the overall system and the workflow to understand how all components work together.
 There are many methods, such as providing an illustrative figure and describing usage scenarios as a walk-through for workflow.
-P17 said, ``without clear introductions to the connections between views, it is hard to understand how the whole system work.''
-Besides, it could help to provide a system demonstration in interactive software or videos to guide readers of the system.
+P17 said, ``without clear introductions to the connections between views, it is hard to understand how the whole system works.''
+Besides, a system demonstration in interactive software or videos can provide an overview of the system to readers.

 \crit{dSys}{lSys}{Uncertainty/stability/sensibility} We observe the emergence of issues regarding uncertainty, stability, and sensibility, especially to the choice of algorithm parameters.
-Those issues can root in the chosen algorithms.
-For instance, different initial conditions in heuristics such as t-SNE~\cite{van2008visualizing} could result in a significant difference, posing threats to the reliability of the overall VA workflow.
-Drawing insights on those problems could be instructive since they inform readers about potential pitfalls and promote reproducibility.
+Those issues can root in the chosen algorithms, \eg~different initial conditions in analysis algorithms, such as t-SNE~\cite{van2008visualizing}, can result in a significant difference, posing threats to the reliability of the VA workflow.

 \crit{dSys}{lSys}{Scalability} Scalability is a commonly raised concern, questioning how the system, including data processing algorithms and visualization, scales to the increasing amount of data.
 This concern is mainly because visual analytics is motivated by ``the rapidly increasing amount of data''~\cite{keim2008visual}, which is further promoted during the big data era~\cite{keim2013big}.
-It is, therefore, often expected that VA systems could handle massive volumes of data.
-However, interviewees noted that it depends on the typical data size in the application domains.
+It is, therefore, often expected that VA systems can handle massive volumes of data.
+However, interviewees noted that it depended on the typical data size in the application domains.
 Some commented that it was not yet a very common practice to conduct quantitative experiments for system scalability, advocating the use of software testing strategies to surface the scalability problem (P5,9).